d3/d3-selection/README.md

 var paragraph = d3.selectAll("p");
 ```

 If the *selector* is not a string, instead selects the specified array of *nodes*; this is useful if you already have a reference to nodes, such as `this.childNodes` within an event listener or a global such as `document.links`.
 The *nodes* argument may also be a pseudo-array such as a `NodeList` or `arguments`.
-For example, to make the text of any links red:
+For example, to color all links red:

 ```js
 d3.selectAll(document.links).style("color", "red");